Reading in KS2

 Teaching of Reading following Read Write Inc

-One session per day is set aside for the teaching of Reading, whilst a further short session is also provided in KS2 for the teaching of spelling, grammar, and vocabulary skills.
-Each half term is kickstarted by a non-fiction text which is selected to support the knowledge and understanding for the children’s overarching topic.
-Within our fictional curriculum, we cover a variety of genres including historical narrative, mystery, adventure, fantasy, and science fiction.
+One session per day is set aside for the teaching of Reading: whilst a further short session is also provided in KS2 for the teaching of spelling, grammar, and vocabulary skills.

-In addition to our usual whole class reading approach, children also have access to Accelerated Reader which support children to select appropriate ability books whilst also testing pupils comprehension through quiz recaps.
-Alternatively, the children also have access to electronic books through using MyON.
-All of these books are levelled and will closely match individual children’s reading ability.
+In addition to our usual whole class reading approach, children also have access to Accelerated Reader, which supports children to select appropriate books at their reading level, whilst also testing pupils comprehension through quizzing.

 How can I help my child with reading at home?